Undergraduate Degree Requirements

 Students must submit an application for degree/certificate early in the semester in which they plan to graduate.
 This application must be completed with the student’s academic advisor.
 Applications for degree conferral are now online and will appear in a student's Gibson account when available.

-When students apply for their degree, their work is evaluated by the criteria in place at the start of their work towards that degree.
-As the School of Professional Advancement responds to advancements in education, changes in our curriculum go into effect for students who start the program the following semester.
-If you are concerned that a change in our curriculum will affect your degree requirements, or if you would like to take advantage of such changes, see your advisor.
+When students apply for a degree, their work is evaluated by the criteria in place at the start of their work towards that degree.
+As SoPA responds to changes in the field, the school adapts curricula.
+If you are concerned that a change in a curriculum will affect your degree requirements, or if you would like to take advantage of such changes, contact your advisor.